Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Data/AdvancedPropertyChangedEventArgs.md

 [PropertyChangedEventArgs]()

 Property changed event args that are used when a property has changed.
-The event arguments contains both
-    the original sender as the current sender of the event.

-    Best used in combination with [IAdvancedNotifyPropertyChanged](#).
+The event arguments contains both the original sender as the current sender of the event.Best used in combination with [IAdvancedNotifyPropertyChanged](#).